DBMaestroDev/example-ado-pipelines/README.md

 8. Confirm the Upgrade (Production) stage queues pipeline 60 with `targetEnvironment=Production` and `packageNames=TASK-42`; check that run succeeded.
 9. Approve the Production post-approval gate and confirm the run completes successfully.

-## 13. Friendly run names for pipelines 59 and 60
+## 13. Friendly run names for the build and upgrade pipelines (59 and 60 in this example)

 By default, Azure DevOps run names show a generic build number like `#20260727.2` alongside whatever the latest commit message happens to be on that pipeline's own source repo — not necessarily anything meaningful.
 Both target pipelines set a custom build number format so each run in the ADO UI immediately shows what it's building: